TranPhucVinh/Cplusplus/Object-oriented programming/Fundamental concepts.md

 **Class** is a group of objects having the same properties.

-# Define variable and function for a class
+# Define variable and function for a class, use class object as a pointer

 ```cpp
 #include <iostream>